YueLiPicasso/OCanrenTutorial/Main/aircraft_fleet/README.md

 the state transition rules to obtain a multi-step state transition rule which relates a pre-state, a list of actions and the post-state.
 To avoid unnecessarily verbose travel plan, we require that a forward action must not be followed immediately by another forward action: if so, why not combine them into one?

-## OCanren's Solution
+Subject to reasonable alternatives, we also require that after abandoning one aircraft, the fleet shall move forward before abandoning another.

+## OCanren at Work

+So far we have discussed about the design of an algorithm to compute the post-state from a pre-state and a list of actions.
+We indicated that this algorithm, written in OCanren, can be run "backward": given a pre-state and a post-state, find the list of actions that bridge them.
+Below are some such results.

-Let B = 5 and OCanren suggested the following solutions for fleets of various sizes to achieve certain ranges.
-In the table, `Forward (x)` means that (all aircraft in) the fleet fly forward for x units of distance; `Abandon([a1,...,an])` means that after abondoning one aircraft, the new state of the fleet is `[a1,...,an]` where `a1,...,an` are fuel available for each aircraft in the fleet and this takes into account of fuel transfer from the single abandoned aircraft to the rest of the fleet.
-Without loss of generality, we always abandon the left most aircraft in the list.
-It took about 10 mins to compute for the 6-aircraft fleet.
+Let B = 5 and OCanren suggested the following solutions for fleets of various sizes to achieve certain ranges.It took about 10 mins to compute for the 6-aircraft fleet.

 Fleet Size | Range | Moves